-Ever since the fallout between President Salva Kiir, and his former Vice President, Dr. Riek Machar, in December 2013, there has been disharmony in South Sudan.
+Ever since the fallout between President Salva Kiir, in December 2013, there has been disharmony in South Sudan.
 At the center of it has loomed the figure of Gen. Paul Malong Awany, the chief of the armed forces, the SPLA – the Sudan People’s Liberation Army.

 Malong has led an ethnic cleansing reprisal against other tribal groupings, he, a Dinka, perceived to be against and working for the overthrow of Kiir.
 Alongside the Dinka elders and his militia, the Mathiang Anyor, Malong attacked civilians in Eastern and Central Equatoria.
 In Juba, itself, he is reported to have ordered the atrocities, including massacres and gang rape, even of the United Nations and the African Union workers.